Polish–Soviet War: Peace negotiations

 The armistice preliminary stipulations required foreign allied forces to leave Poland.
 Signing the treaty with the Soviet republics, Poland had to rescind its recognition of Petliura's Ukrainian People's Republic and other Russian, Ukrainian and Belarusian "White" governments and organizations; the allied military units of the three nationalities present in Poland were disbanded.
 The Ukrainian People's Army crossed the armistice line and fought the Red Army for a month.
 Its remnants returned into the Polish territory, where they were interned.

-The Peace of Riga was approved by the All-Russian Central Executive Committee on 14 April 1921, by Polish Sejm on 15 April, and by the Central Executive Committee of Soviet Ukraine on 17 April.
+The Peace of Riga was approved by the All-Russian Central Executive Committee on 14 April 1921, by the Polish Sejm on 15 April, and by the Central Executive Committee of Soviet Ukraine on 17 April.
 Until late summer 1939, the Soviet Union refrained from officially questioning the Riga treaty settlement, but it had been understood that the Soviet policy objective was to have it overturned.

 During the Polish–Soviet War, about 100,000 people were killed.
 A complicated problem of prisoners of war was left to be resolved.
 On both sides, great destruction and economic losses, as well as deep psychological trauma resulted.
 Piłsudski's goal of separating Ukraine from Russia was not accomplished and the compromise Polish–Soviet border attained indicated future instability.